Mac OS X Server 10.6 Snow Leopard: DNS and Network Services

 - Setting up and troubleshooting a VPN server

-I'm Sean Colins, and this is Mac OS X Server DNS and Network Services.
+- I'm Sean Collins, and this is Mac OS X Server DNS and Network Services.
 This course presents you with an excellent opportunity to quickly and easily understand the networking concepts that typically elude people.
-We start with DNS because DNS is my number one source of student questions and it's the first service you must set up for Mac OS X Server to work correctly.
-DNS is there to help you locate resources on networks, varying in size from the very small to the largest network in the world, the Internet.
+We start with DNS because DNS is my number one source of student questions, and it's the first service you must set up from Mac OS X Server to work correctly.
+DNS is there to help you locate resources on networks varying in size from the very small to the largest network in the world, the internet.

 Illustrator CC 2013 One-on-One: Fundamentals1,633,291 Views

 iOS 8 App Development with Swift 1 Essential Training999,394 Views

 Illustrator CC 2013 One-on-One: Advanced376,037 Views

 Edge Animate Essential Training590,974 Views